prikhi/hs-notifications/README.md

 notification server, and sets up it's event handlers.

-The GTK app initializes itself, gets the notification placement position, attaches some CSS sytles, and sets up some keybindings & timers.
+The GTK app initializes itself, gets the notification placement position, attaches some CSS styles, and sets up some keybindings & timers.

 ### New Notification